Clarity-Digital-Twin/nedc-bench/BETA_CONFIG_DEBT.md

 - ✅ All tests pass

 **Tier 3 Success Criteria**:
-- ✅ All magic numbers imported from `config/constants.py`
+- ✅ All algorithm parameters imported from `config/constants.py`
-- ✅ No hardcoded `0.25`, `"bckg"`, `1.0` in algorithm code
+- ✅ No hardcoded algorithm params in code (EXCEPT dp_alignment.py NULL_CLASS="null" sentinel, which is intentionally local - see note below)
 - ✅ DEFAULT_CHANNEL reused from annotations.py (not duplicated)
 - ✅ Type-safe constants with `Final` annotation
 - ✅ All tests pass
-- ⏳ Linting and type checking pass (requires separate validation)
+- ✅ Linting and type checking pass

+**IMPORTANT NOTE on dp_alignment.py NULL_CLASS**:
+The DP aligner uses `NULL_CLASS = "null"` as a local **internal sentinel** for alignment gaps.
+This is DIFFERENT from `config.NULL_CLASS = "bckg"` which is a real background label that appears in EEG data.
+This separation is **intentional by design** to prevent collision.
+See `docs/AGENT_FEEDBACK_VALIDATION_2025.md` lines 38-109 for detailed first-principles explanation of why this must remain local.

 ### Files Modified Summary